 This is a waiver that needs to be filled out whenever there is a restriction to publish dealing with export controls, restricted data sets in human subject research, intellectual property or other reason that could be stated in a sponsored agreement.
 If a PI has students working on a sponsored agreement involving a publication waiver, there is also an attached letter that they must sign attesting that the publication restriction will not adversely affect their studies at ASU.
-This form can be found at the following link: https://researchintegrity.asu.edu/security/guidance.
+This form can be found at the following link here.